+and resided with the adult parent of his/her child ("child rape" situations);

+and

-- g.
-Pregnant Teen and Teen Parent requirements for education (teen had to be pursuing high school completion or GED) went into effect;h.
-Diversion Services provided directly or through referral to other agencies as - an alternative to WorkFirst Cash Assistance; - A vehicle used to transport a disabled individual was exempt without regard to value; - j.
-DCS non-cooperation sanction is replaced by 25% grant reduction penalty and determination of DCS non-cooperation to be made by the IV-D agency (under PRWORA, each state must operate a Title IV-D child support program to be eligible for TANF funds); - k.
-The eligibility review cycle was extended from six to twelve months; - I. Disqualification for drug-related felony conviction was modified to add an exception for clients who participated in or had completed treatment; - m.
-Temporary disqualification of caretaker relative for failure to make timely report of a child's absence from home; - k.
-Teen parent requirements for appropriate living situation were amended by state law to further restrict eligibility beyond TANF requirements, a living situation was not appropriate if a minor parent was under age 16 and resided with the adult parent of his/her child ("child rape" situations); and - I. Certain categories of aliens were denied TANF benefits. - 2.
-The State-funded cash aid, State Family Assistance (SFA), program for legal immigrants was implemented. - 3.
-The AREN component of TANF was broadened so that clients no longer needed an eviction or utility shut-off notice in order to qualify for a payment.
+August 1997 (continued) o.
+Certain categories of aliens were denied TANF benefits.
+The State-funded cash aid, State Family Assistance (SFA), program for legal immigrants was implemented.
+3. The AREN component of TANF was broadened so that clients no longer needed an eviction or utility shut-off notice in order to qualify for a payment.
 Also, the AREN payment was no longer limited to the grant payment standard for the family size.
-The effect was to allow some clients with income (earned or unearned) that exceeded the grant standard to retain eligibility because of the increase in the need (e.g., the payment standard plus the amount requested for AREN).
+The effect was to allow some clients with income (earned or unearned) that exceeded the grant standard to retain eligibility because of the increase in the need (i.e., the payment standard plus the amount requested for AREN).
+July 1997 The License suspension program (for noncustodial delinquent parents) for Child Support Enforcement was implemented.
+Quality Assurance began Phase One implementation of TANF payment accuracy evaluation.
+3. The 100-hour rule was permanently eliminated for TANF recipients.
+May 1997 Changes to the TANF program were made to continue implementation of P. L. 104-194 and requirements under existing state law.
+Changes included: a.
+Disqualification periods for individuals convicted in state court of unlawful practices (welfare fraud); b.
+Ten year disqualification for individuals convicted of misrepresenting residence to obtain assistance in two or more states; and A ::: !
+1007 c.

-July 1997

-- 1. The License suspension program (for noncustodial delinquent parents) for Child Support Enforcement was implemented. - 2.
-Quality Assurance began Phase One implementation of TANF payment accuracy evaluation. - 3.
-The 100-hour rule was permanently eliminated for TANF recipients.

-May 1997

-Changes to the TANF program were made to continue implementation of P. L. 104-194 and requirements under existing state law.
-Changes included:

-- a.
-Disqualification periods for individuals convicted in state court of unlawful practices (welfare fraud); - b.
-Ten year disqualification for individuals convicted of misrepresenting residence to obtain assistance in two or more states; and - c.
 Lifetime disqualification for individuals convicted of drug-related felonies.

-April 1997

-- 1. The Naturalization Facilitation for aged, blind or disabled SSI recipients at risk of losing SSI due to non-citizenship began. - 2.
-On April 17, Governor Gary Locke signed into law the Washington WorkFirst Temporary Assistance for Needy Families Act (TANF) legislation (EHB-3901) which established the WorkFirst Program.
+April 1997 The Naturalization Facilitation for aged, blind or disabled SSI recipients at risk of losing SSI due to non-citizenship began.
+On April 17, Governor Gary Locke signed into law the Washington WorkFirst Temporary Assistance for Needy Families Act (TANF) legislation (EHB-3901), which established the WorkFirst Program.
 This program replaced the Aid for Families with Dependent Children (AFDC) program.
-The STEP Waiver 48 of 60-Month Time Limit was repealed.

-February 1997

-As of February 1997, an unmarried minor parent who did not reside in an appropriate living situation, as determined by the DSHS, was ineligible for TANF (implementation of the TANF requirements).
+The STEP Waiver 48 of 60- Month Time Limit was repealed.
+February 1997 As of February 1997, an unmarried minor parent who did not reside in an appropriate living situation, as determined by the DSHS, was ineligible for TANF (implementation of the TANF requirements).
+January 1997 Temporary Assistance for Needy Families (TANF) replaced the Aid to Families with Dependent Children (AFDC) program on January 10, 1997 when the TANF State Plan was submitted to the Department of Health and Human Services.
+The following TANF program changes were implemented in January as a result of the Personal Responsibility & Work Opportunity Reconciliation Act of 1996 (P. L. 104-193) and existing state law that was no longer superseded by federal law:

-- 1. Temporary Assistance for Needy Families (TANF) replaced the Aid to Families with Dependent Children (AFDC) program on January 10, 1997 when the TANF State Plan was submitted to the Department of Health and Human Services.
-The following TANF program changes were implemented in January as a result of the Personal Responsibility & Work Opportunity Reconciliation Act of 1996 (P. L. 104-193) and existing state law that was no longer superseded by federal law: - a.
-Upon the request of a law enforcement officer, the DSHS would furnish the address of any TANF recipient who was a fugitive felon or probation or parole violator or had information that was necessary for the conduct of the officer's official duties. - b.
+- Upon the request of a law enforcement officer, the DSHS would furnish the address of any TANF recipient who was a fugitive felon or probation or parole violator or had information that was necessary for the conduct of the officer's official duties. - b.
 Personal property of great sentimental value was exempt without regard to ceiling value. - c.
 Non-recurring lump sum income in the form of compensatory awards or related settlements that were not used to repair or replace damaged, destroyed or stolen property or to pay medical bills were treated as resources on the first of the month following receipt.
 Recipients could reduce the value of the award prior to the first of the month as long as the resource was not transferred for less than adequate consideration.